mickjc750/prnf/README.md

 		return (int*)txt;
 	}

-	prnf("Gorilla Fred has %n and Uncle Bob has %n\n", prnfext_bananas(freds_bananas), prnfext_bananas(bobs_bananas));
+	prnf("Gorilla Fred has %n and Uncle Bob has %n\n", prext_bananas(freds_bananas), prext_bananas(bobs_bananas));

-As these functions need to return an int* to a string on the heap, their name should probably indicate that their sole purpose is to provide arguments to prnf() for %n placeholders.
+As these functions need to return an int* to a string on the heap, their name should indicate that their sole purpose is to provide arguments to prnf() for %n placeholders.
-Note that if you mistakenly mix up %s and %n, you will get a compilation warning, as %s expects a char* and %n expects an int*
+Note that if you mistakenly mix up %s and %n, you will get a compilation warning (a good thing), as %s expects a char* and %n expects an int*

 <br>
 <br>